Day 1 - Kilimanjaro Airport to Moshi

-Pick up from Arusha town or Kilimanjaro International Airport and transfer to Moshi town which is known as the gateway to Kilimanjaro.
+Pick up from Kilimanjaro International Airport and transfer to Moshi town which is known as the gateway to Kilimanjaro.
 Meet your guide and review your equipment in the evening in preparation for the trek the following day.

 Day 2 - Mti Mkubwa Camp